 Unless you make changes to your system that affect the network connection (such as installing a new wireless card, new operating system, etc...), you should only need to register your device once each academic year.
 All TigerNetStudent wireless and wired network registrations are cleared out annually between the summer and fall semesters.

 If you install a new network card, you will need to register that device again.
 If you have used up all of your available registrations, you may request to have your previous registration(s) removed by contacting the CTC HelpDesk.

 Old registrations can be easily removed by contacting the CTC HelpDesk.
 Deleting old registrations will allow you to automatically register new devices.

 Here are some general instructions for locating Media Access Control (MAC) addresses for selected types of devices.
-If these procedures do not work for you, please contact the manufacturer of your device for instructions on how to located the MAC address.
+If these procedures do not work for you, please contact the manufacturer of your device for instructions on how to locate the MAC address.